sih3rron/LaunchDarkly-JS-SDK-Wrapper/README.md

 # LaunchDarkly-JS-SDK-Wrapper

-Basic Example of a Wrapper using the JS SDK.
+Super Basic Example of a Wrapper using the JS SDK.

 * `Flags` contains all of the LaunchDarkly Logic.
 * `myContextTypes` contains two versions/types of the User context (addressed only as Context to avoid the stereotype of an individual user).